lucasrigo-numen/teched2025-AI167/exercises/ex1-setup-python-environment.md

 pip install --require-virtualenv -U  "sap-ai-sdk-gen[all]"
 ```

+This command can take a few moments.

 > ✨ **More information**
 > To learn more about SAP CLoud SDK for AI (Python) go [here](https://help.sap.com/doc/generative-ai-hub-sdk/CLOUD/en-US/_reference/README_sphynx.html)
 > All available SAP Cloud SDK for AI you can find [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/libraries-and-sdks)

 # For the next Exercise, continue in Visual Studio Code

+When running the individual code cells in the next exercise, Visual Studio Code
+will ask you to `select a Python environment`.
+Here, pick the `ai167env` we created earlier.

+On a fresh environment, windows may prompt you to  allow network access for Visual Studio Code
+Accept this prompt as well.

 ⚠️  In case Visual Studio Code ask to install ipykernel package - simple click install.
 <p>